Irene Levine Paull

-Irene Levine Paull (April 18, 1908 – 1981) was a writer and labor activist from Minnesota.
+Irene Levine Paull (April 18, 1908 – August 12, 1981) was a writer and labor activist from Minnesota.
 She responded to discrimination by fighting for the rights of people who were oppressed.
 She was active in labor organizing and Communist politics, and she insisted that women could travel and write professionally just as men could.
-She founded the newspaper that became the Minneapolis Labor Review, penned columns under feminine pseudonyms, and wrote poetry, plays, and fiction that addressed themes of injustice.
+She cofounded the newspaper that became the Minneapolis Labor Review, penned columns under feminine pseudonyms, and wrote poetry, plays, and fiction that addressed themes of injustice.

 Early life and education

 Irene Levine was born in Duluth, Minnesota on April 18, 1908.
 Her mother, Eva Zlatkovski Levine, was a Jewish immigrant from a Ukrainian shtetl, or small city Pereiaslav.
 Her father, Maurice Levine, was the son of Jewish immigrants from the same shtetl.
 The Levines lived near a large extended family and community from Peryaslov.

 Irene Levine Paull's radical politics were formed as a young child.
 When she began attending public school, gentile students called her anti-Semitic slurs.
 This experience, she often said, made her identify with the downtrodden.
 A few years later, a mob in Duluth murdered three African-American men in the 1920 Duluth lynchings.
 Around the same time, Levine heard about a Jewish man in another state who was lynched under similar conditions.
 These events made her determined to fight injustice.

 In 1925, Levine enrolled in The College of St. Scholastica in Duluth.
 She wanted to become a writer, and her parents wanted her to assimilate into the middle class.
 But Levine longed to ride the rails and seek out adventures like male writers did.
 She dropped out of college, moved to Chicago, and cast her lot with the poor.